-Purpose : This activity is designed to teach students about homonyms (or homophones) by means of cooperative learning.
-Though it is intended for intermediate-grade students, it could easily be adapted to other grade levels.
+Purpose : This activity is designed to teach students about homonyms and homophones by means of cooperative learning.
+Though it is intended for intermediate-grade students, it could easily be adapted to higher grade levels.

-: 1) Students will be able to define the word homonym and give examples of
+2) Students will be able to define the word homonym and give examples of common homonyms.

-3) Students will create a homonym list that includes at least 25 pairs of homonyms and their definitions.
+3) Students will create a homonym and homophone list that includes at least 25 pairs of words and their definitions.

-4) Students will write a paragraph that includes at least six of the words in their homonym dictionary.
+3) Students will write a paragraph that includes at least six of the words in their homonym/homophone dictionary.

 Time Requirements : At least two hours (two one-hour class periods is ideal)